 Apart from that, content usability problems are also quite common with cards.
 Many users report issues with the cards, whilst they actually use them.
 Some cards also confuse the users, as some of them require horizontal scrolling, while some require vertical scrolling.
 Apart from that, what is even more confusing is that fact that some UI cards contain data on their flip side, which the users have to tap and flip if they know about—and then check.
 This gives users the problem of understanding the cards.
 They do not know how to correctly encounter the cards, as every new day brings a new card to them.

 Apart from that, another drawback of the cards UI design is the lack of hierarchy in it.
 All the cards look same and their importance also looks the same.
 They are of course of the same size as well.
 Thus, designers have to be extra important about the picture they use on the cards.
 If the picture misleads the users, then they will certainly hate using cards—as it will not only cost time but it will be quite frustrating too.

 Everyone wants to navigate easily and see their content in the fastest and the best possible way.
 The cards certainly do allow us to have that privilege.
 With cards, one can easily improve the navigation factor.
-And, when it comes to using internet on the mobile phones, the requirement of cards become even more essential.
-As most of handheld gadgets are now touch screen devices these days.
+And, when it comes to using the internet on the mobile phones, the requirement of cards become even more essential.
+As most handheld gadgets are now touchscreen devices these days.